! This might be the most handful information you could ever find online, about the cost of “Manaslu Circuit Trek” so stay tight and enjoy the reading.

 The Nepal Government applies a special rule and cost for the Manaslu trekking permit as this is a restricted area of Nepal.
 In fact, you will need three permits for the Manaslu:-

-I know what you are thinking, why do we need all these permits?
-Please allow us to explain.
+I know what you y’all thinking, why do we need all these permits?
+Please allow me to explain.

 The Manaslu Restricted Area Permit is necessary as you are entering a special region in Nepal.
-This is required by the government to preserve the area and keep the number of tourists low in order to aid in its preservation.
+The government requires this to preserve the area and keep the number of tourists low in order to aid in its preservation.
 The cost of the permit varies depending on the month you will be in the region and the number of days you will be in the area.
-If your traveling months are from September to November, the cost is about USD 100 for the first week per person plus USD 15 per day per person thereafter.
+If you’re traveling months between September to November, the cost is about USD 100 for the first week per person plus USD 15 per day per person thereafter.

-If you are traveling between December and August the cost is slightly cheaper at USD 75 for the first week per person, and USD 10 per day per person thereafter.
-The average total number of days for the Manaslu Trek is about 14 days, and you will likely need the restricted permit for about 8 or 9 days.
-Some trekkers chose to trek for 17 days, and if that is the case, there will be 10 days of special permit required.
+If you are traveling between December and August, the cost is slightly cheaper at USD 75 for the first week per person and USD 10 per day per person thereafter.
+The average number of days for the Manaslu Trek is about 14, and you will likely need the restricted permit for at least a week.
+Some trekkers choose to trek for 17 days with an additional side trip, and if that is the case, there will be 8-10 days of special permit required.
 It’s always a good idea to discuss this with your local travel agency to plan ahead (or contact us).

 We are not done yet!
-You are also required to buy MCAP and ACAP permits.
+You also need MCAP and ACAP permits.
 These are USD 30 apiece per person.
 If you choose the Tsum Valley trek as a side trip for your Manaslu trek, then you are also required to buy another restricted permit for this area and the cost is USD 40 per week per person between September and November.
 While the off-season (December to August) cost is USD 35 per week

 If you compare the permit cost with other trekking regions such as Everest, Annapurna, Langtang, and Kanchenjunga, Manaslu is actually higher but still cheaper than the Upper Mustang Trek.
 I know this is probably hard to understand and to remember, and I hope we do not confuse you even more!
 But you should not worry about this and let your local trekking agency in Nepal arrange these for you.